jobecode/kubernetes-learning/studyGroup/cron_and_jobs/exercise_3.md

 ```

 There are 5 Pods that executed the shell command.
 All of them are in the Completed state.
-As expected, Kubernetes has excuted 2 Pods in parallel until the completions value of 5 was reached.
+As expected, Kubernetes has executed 2 Pods in parallel until the completions value of 5 was reached.